Incomplete Spinal Cord Injuries: The Early Days

-So, at the same time that an incomplete injury is a good thing, it does create some dilemmas:
+So, at the same time that an incomplete injury is a good thing, it does create some predicaments.

-There aren’t really any easy answers.
-And, unfortunately, people with incomplete injuries may face other, more immediate challenges, too:
+There really aren't any easy answers.
+And, unfortunately, people with incomplete injuries may face other, more immediate challenges as well:

 - You may feel neglected or overlooked.
-Often rehab, and even many community programs, as well as building adaptations and specialized equipment, seem as if they’re designed for the person with the complete injury.
-This can be a particular problem if, for example, your incomplete injury affects your mobility but doesn’t require you to use a wheelchair all of the time; or, if your legs work pretty well but your arms are not too cooperative.
+Often rehab, as well as building adaptations and specialized equipment (and even many community programs), seem as if they're designed for the person with the complete injury.
+This can be a particular problem if, for example, your incomplete injury affects your mobility but doesn't require you to use a wheelchair all of the time; or if your legs work pretty well, but your arms are not too cooperative.

 - Even more concerning, benefit programs may be harder to qualify for.
-The doctor charges, hospital bills, and therapy sessions can be just as expensive as when your injury is a complete one, but because your condition may be changing, you may not qualify immediately for benefits like Social Security, Medicaid, or vocational rehabilitation.
+Doctor charges, hospital bills and therapy sessions can be just as expensive as if your injury is a complete one, but because your condition may be changing, you may not qualify immediately for benefits like Social Security, Medicaid or vocational rehabilitation.
 Why?
-Programs for people with disabilities have limited resources and tight purse springs, so they often prefer to spend their money on people who they think are the most likely to be permanently disabled.
-When there is an incomplete injury, they may want to take a wait and see approach.
-That waiting and seeing can go on for months – or even longer.
+Programs for people with disabilities have limited resources and tight purse strings, so they often prefer to spend their money on people who they think are the most likely to be permanently disabled.
+When there is an incomplete injury, they may want to take a wait-and-see approach.
+That waiting and seeing can go on for months—or even longer.